GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/uses-http2/index.md

 ---
 layout: post
-title: Page doesn't use HTTP/2 for its own resources
+title: Does not use HTTP/2 for all of its resources
 description: |
-  Learn about `uses-http2` audit.
+  Learn about "Does not use HTTP/2 for all of its resources" Lighthouse audit.
 web_lighthouse:
   - uses-http2
 ---